djs/vivify/README.md

 Windows Scripting Host environment to modify the system PATH without losing nested environment variables or merging user and system paths.

+# Enlighten

+Enlighten is a quickly-growing script I wrote to automatically install all the software I find necessary in order to develop and work in a Windows environment.

+The script functions as a very, very rudimentary package manager of sorts (a la easy_install ... no uninstallation!).
+You can specify a piece of software on the command line and it will install it, or specify you want to install everything:

+    python enlighten.py all

+It uses a variety of mechanisms to sort through the cruft of the internet and download either the latest package, or just whatever was the latest version at the time I added it, if that was easier.

+Though I'd like to keep it dependency free, this is already untrue since I use the life-saving BeautifulSoup4 module to de-cruft horrors like Google Code Hosting download links.
+Install dependencies after bootstrapping python like
+this:

+    pip install -r requirements.txt

 ## TODO

 * Add devivification script for testing and general fun